 In May, now yearlings, the calves are moved to green pastures and graze high quality forage, taking full advantage of compensatory gain.
-In July they are bred to low birth weight bulls in order to calve the following April.
+In July they are exposed to low birth weight bulls for around 28 days in order to calve the following April.

 Every heifer that is exposed for 28 days to a bull of course will not necessarily breed.
 Those animals are culled at preg-checking in the fall, while all pregnant females are kept.
 If a young animal can breed in our climate without significant supplementation, that is the type of animal we want in our herd!